Closing down your practice

 For further guidance, contact Professional Ethics.

-Where it is not possible to discharge the undertaking, you should ensure that you keep it under periodic review.
+Where it is not possible to discharge the undertaking, you should make sure that you keep it under periodic review.

 Retention of records

-Bear in mind that you have obligations both at law and in conduct to retain certain documents for specified periods.
+Bear in mind that you have obligations both at law and under our regulations to retain certain documents for specified periods.

-- the SRA Financial Services (Conduct of Business) Rules 2001, to retain records for a period of 6 years;
+For example, there are obligations under rule 8.1 of the Financial Services (Conduct of Business) Rules and rule 13.1 of the Accounts Rules to retain records for a period of at least six years.

-An example of the legal requirements to retain documents includes records for VAT purposes and the requirements under the Money Laundering Regulations.
+An example of the legal requirements to retain documents includes records for VAT purposes and the requirements under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.

-Where your firm has retained commission with the client's consent in accordance with IB(1.20) of the Code, it may be prudent to retain evidence of the clients' consent to enable you to demonstrate that you have achieved Outcome (1.15)
+Where your firm has retained commission with the client's consent, it may be prudent to retain evidence of the clients' consent to enable you to demonstrate that you have complied with paragraph 4.1 of the Code of Conduct for Solicitors, RELs and RFLs or paragraph 5.1 of the Code of Conduct for Firms.

 Files and documents

 Most firms hold old files and other documents for former clients.
-If this is the case with your firm, you will need to consider what to do with these.
-They should not be held indefinitely and you should have a proper and rigorously implemented destruction plan.
+If this is the case with your firm, you should consider what to do with these.
+They should not be held indefinitely, and you should have a proper and rigorously implemented destruction plan.

-There are a number of options open to you, including:
+There are several options open to you, including:

 - scanning and storing the documents in electronic form.

-- To achieve Outcome (4.1), you must continue to keep your clients' affairs confidential.
+- You must continue to keep your clients' affairs confidential (paragraph 6.3 of both Codes of Conduct).

-- If you continue to store the files, you will need to consider the data protection requirements; the files should be in a secure storage facility.
+- If you continue to store the files, you will need to consider data protection requirements and make sure the files are stored securely.

-You must inform the SRA of where the papers are stored and give contact details which can be passed on to clients wishing to access their papers.
+You should inform us of where the papers are stored and give contact details which can be passed on to clients wishing to access their papers.

-If you are a solicitor or REL and you have been acting as a personal representative or trustee, then following the closure of your practice, you will need to consider whether to continue to act in a professional capacity.
-If you do, then you will either need to do the work through your new firm (if you are joining one) or set up a new practice.
+If you are a solicitor or REL and you have been acting as a personal representative or trustee then, following the closure of your practice, you should consider whether to continue to act in a professional capacity.
+If you do, then you need to consider any restrictions on how you can practise as a solicitor under our regulations (see the Authorisation of Individuals Regulations).

 Financial difficulties: regulatory implications

-You must act in compliance with the Principles in the Handbook at all times.
+You must always act in compliance with the SRA Principles.

-In particular, you must ensure that you act with integrity in the context of an actual or potential insolvency, including avoiding any misleading of creditors or others and avoiding wrongful or other forms of improper trading – see further below.
+Specifically, you must act with integrity (Principle 5) in the context of an actual or potential insolvency, including avoiding any misleading of creditors or others and avoiding wrongful or other forms of improper trading – see further below.

 Notifying the SRA